Yazeed-Aleid/W05D03-MiniProject/README.md

 # Youtube website

-you will be making a youtube clone using react and redux
+You will be making a youtube clone using react and redux
-* use https://www.googleapis.com/youtube/v3 via axios to get the videos.
+* Use https://www.googleapis.com/youtube/v3 via axios to get the videos.
 * The home page should display the most popular videos.
 * There should be search bar to search and display videos.
 * When clicking on video you should go to another component and display the video and some details about the video like (title, publishedAt, channelTitle, description).